misut/rust_practice/README.md

   - e.g) math operations, calling a function/macro, `{}`
 - The return value of a function must be declared with its type after `->`.
 - It can be either using the `return` keyword or the final expression in the block to pass the return value.
-- Single line comments start with `//` until the end of the line.

 </details>